shariffsa/shariffsa.github.io/index.md

   Shariff Sarip-Abidinsa
 </h1>

 **About:** I am a _**Data Analytics Supervisor**_ at the _**Central Bank of Malaysia**_, specializing in supervisory technology (SupTech) tools (e.g, geospatial analysis, entity outlier detection, financial forensics, and object detection).
 My work include applying these technologies in domains like _Anti-Money Laundering, Counter-Terrorism Financing and Proliferation Financing, Payment Fraud, Risk Assessment, and Policymaking_.
-In addition to my work at the Central Bank, I am also interested in researching the intersection of _Artificial Intelligence (AI) and Development Economics, AI Governance, and Responsible AI_.
+In addition to my work at the Central Bank, I am also interested in researching the intersection of _Artificial Intelligence (AI) and Development Economics, AI Governance, Responsible AI, and AI's impact on the Labor Market_.
 I am _**open**_ to research opportunities in these fields!

 **Currently:** I am on study leave from work, and currently enrolled at Carnegie Mellon University studying _Master's of Information Systems Management (specializing in Business Intelligence and Data Analytics)_, with an expected graduation date of August 2026.

 **Education:**
-- Master of Applied Statistics @ Universiti Malaya
+- Master of Applied Statistics @ Universiti Malaya, 2022
+  Relevant Courses: Time Series Analysis, Econometrics, Biostatistics, Demographic Techniques, & Statistical Methods

-- Bachelor of Science, Mathematics @ University of Wisconsin-Madison
+- Bachelor of Science, Mathematics @ University of Wisconsin-Madison, 2018
+  Relevant Courses: Analysis, Differential Equations, Honors Linear Algebra, Insurance Loss Modeling, & Actuarial Mathematics

 <div class="btn-row">
   <a class="btn" href="{{'/assets/resume/resume.pdf'}}">📄 Download Résume</a>